vsavkin/DCI-Sample/README.md

 ## Why DCI?

 DCI (Data Context Interaction) is a new way to look at object-oriented programming.
-Instead of focusing on individual objects, the DCI paradigm focuses on communication between object and makes it explicit.
+Instead of focusing on individual objects, the DCI paradigm focuses on communication between objects and makes it explicit.
 It improves the readability of the code, which helps programmers to reason about their programs.

 I'd been reading blogs posts and watching talks about DCI for a long time and I felt that it's time to try it out.
 I found that most material related to DCI is theoretical.
 There were a few books, a dozen of blog posts, and several presentations that could give you a good picture of what DCI is.
 However, I could not find any "real world" examples of actually using it.
 That's why I decided to write a simple application showing how to implement DCI in Ruby.